Banknotes of Scotland: Royal Bank of Scotland notes

-From May 2020 the Royal Bank of Scotland adopted a new series of banknotes, made of polymer.
+From May 2020, the Royal Bank of Scotland adopted a new series of banknotes, made of polymer.
 The £5 note shows poet Nan Shepherd on the obverse accompanied by a quote from her book The Living Mountain, and the Cairngorms in the background.
 The reverse displays two mackerel and an excerpt from the Scottish Gaelic poem ‘The Choice’ by Sorley MacLean.
 The obverse of the £10 note shows scientist Mary Somerville, with a quote from her work The Connection of the Physical Sciences, and Burntisland beach in the background.
 The reverse displays two otters and an excerpt from the poem ‘Moorings’ by Norman MacCaig.
 The obverse of the £20 note shows entrepreneur Catherine Cranston.
 The reverse shows two red squirrels and a quote from the Scots-language poem 'Venus and Cupid' by Mark Alexander Boyd.
 The obverse of the £50 note, in red to mirror the Bank of England £50 notes, depicts educationalist Flora Stevenson on its obverse and an osprey on the reverse.

-The design process of the notes was touted as a "collaboration with the people of Scotland", with a total of 1,178 Scots being included.
-Nile HQ, a Strategic Design Company led the redesign process and De La Rue printed the notes.
-Each note contributes to an overall theme ‘Fabric of Nature’.
-Given the national significance of the notes, Nile HQ invited some Scottish designers, photographers and calligraphers to develop the creative concept for the new notes (O Street, Graven Images, Timorous Beasties, Stuco and Susie Leiper).

 The previous series of Royal Bank of Scotland notes, originally issued in 1987, is in the process of being replaced by a polymer series: the Committee of Scottish Bankers encouraged the public to spend or exchange non-polymer five and ten pound notes before 1 March 2018, and twenty and fifty pounds before 30 September 2022.
 On the front of each note is a picture of Lord Ilay (1682–1761), the first governor of the bank, based on a portrait painted in 1744 by the Edinburgh artist Allan Ramsay.
 The front of the notes also features an engraving of the bank's former headquarters in St Andrew Square, Edinburgh.
 The background graphic on both sides of the notes is a radial star design which is based on the ornate ceiling of the banking hall in the old headquarters building.
 On the back of the notes are images of Scottish castles, with a different castle for each denomination.

 Occasionally the Royal Bank of Scotland issues commemorative banknotes.
 Examples are the £1 note issued to mark the 150th anniversary of the birth of Alexander Graham Bell in 1997, the £20 note for the 100th birthday of Queen Elizabeth The Queen Mother in 2000, the £5 note honouring veteran golfer Jack Nicklaus in his last competitive Open Championship at St Andrews in 2005, and the £10 note commemorating HM Queen Elizabeth II's Diamond Jubilee in 2012.
 These notes are much sought after by collectors.